Sunnie

 S. Y. Kim

-My first name is pronounced as sunny 🔆 and I use she/her/hers pronouns.
-In my free time, I like to run, play tennis, and read Korean books.
+My first name is pronounced like sunny 🔆 and I use she/her/hers pronouns.
+S. Y. comes from my Korean name, Suh Young (서영).
+In my free time, I run, play tennis, and enjoy Korean books and music.

 CV